How To Watch The DC Movies In Order

 Live-action Justice League members grouped together

 While superhero movies based on DC Comics have existed for decades, the blockbusters have been doing things very differently in more recent years.
-In 2013, Warner Bros. released Zack Snyder’s Man Of Steel, and with it launched the DC Extended Universe – an expansive continuity that sees some of the greatest superheroes ever created (including Superman, Batman, Wonder Woman and the entire Justice League) occupying a single world.
-The DCEU canon has been expanding with new superhero movies coming out every year, and while that’s a great thing for fans, it can also be a bit tricky for newcomers trying to get a grip on things.
+In 2013, Warner Bros. released Zack Snyder’s Man Of Steel, and with it launched the DC Extended Universe – an expansive continuity that saw some of the greatest superheroes ever created (including Superman, Batman, Wonder Woman and the entire Justice League) occupying a single world.
+The DCEU expanded its canon with various new superhero movies coming out every year up until 2023.
+While that’s a great thing for fans, it can also be a bit tricky for newcomers trying to get a grip on things.

 Henry Cavill in Man of Steel